uptech/engineering/content/blog/journey-to-small-pull-requests/index.md

 ## What about Peer Review?

 One of our driving forces for looking at alternatives was to eliminate our problems with our peer reviews.
-Turns out that Continuous Delivery & Trunk Based Development don't provide much guidance on that front.
+Turns out that Continuous Integration & Trunk Based Development don't provide much guidance on that front.

-Many Continous Delivery & Trunk Based Development teams forego what we think of as a peer review process coming from feature branches.
+Many Continous Integration & Trunk Based Development teams forego what we think of as a peer review process coming from feature branches.
 Instead they opt for getting the small, logical, buildable, testable, but not-necessarily complete changes into mainline as quickly as possible and then in theory go back and review each of the commits after the fact.
 This is known as **Post-commit** review.
 What we classically think of as peer review with feature branches is known as **Pre-commit** review.
 The difference is simply **Post-commit** happens after a commit is integrated into mainline while the **Pre-commit** happens prior to a change being integrated into mainline.

 So we then started exploring the tools and processes around **Post-commit** peer review.
 Turns out that there isn't much there and the few tools that do exist are relatively antiquated and also require a full shift in terms of tooling and mentality.
 This was effectively a no-go for us as we work with many different clients and dev teams which all use [GitHub][]/[Bitbucket][] pull requests for peer review.
 So we needed to figure out a way to do **small pull requests** for **Pre-commit** peer reviews.